 The various surveys available are the walkover badger survey and the phase 2 badger survey.
 A walkover badger survey (otherwise known as a scoping survey) can be done any time of year but the best seasons are the months February through April, and September through November (inclusive).
 This is because the badger will be active but vegetation growth is less likely to disrupt field signs (Natural England, BAD 4.1).

 If the walkover survey confirms that badgers are likely to be present on your development, then a phase 2 survey may be requested by your planning authority.

 In general, the walkover survey will look for evidence of badger activity such as setts, tracks and paths, latrines, badger hairs, scratches on surrounding trees and so on.

 If badgers are likely to be present at your site, then your local planning authority will probably ask you for a phase 2 survey to confirm their presence or absence.
 Usually, this involves the sett being observed 3-4 times at sunrise or sunset.
 However, in our constant pursuit of better customer service, to back this up we can now provide you with with hard evidence (often in the negative, i.e. badgers are not using your property).

-A development of a rig we originally set up for use in bat surveys, the new badger cam captures great shots like the one in Cheam, Surrey, that you can see here.
+A development of a rig we originally set up for use in bat surveys, the new badger cam captures great shots like the one above in Cheam, Surrey.
 This method has the advantage of giving you peace of mind that if you do have to spend a little extra money to protect or move badgers, at least you know that they are present and this isn’t some phantom idea dreamed up by your local authority.

 And of course, knowing the exact population using your site makes applying for a licence a lot easier.
 We even go as far as to say that you should be able to use this method if you need to survey for badgers outside of the normal season, because despite vegetation growth camouflaging their field signs, as the old saying goes, the cameras never lie.